shreyagoyal9/quantium-starter-repo/README.md

-# 📊 Pink Morsel Sales Dashboard (Quantium Project)
+# 📊 Pink Morsel Sales Dashboard (Quantium Virtual Internship)

 ## 🚀 Overview
-This project analyzes the impact of the **January 15, 2021 price increase** on Pink Morsel sales using an interactive Dash dashboard.
+This project analyzes the impact of the **January 15, 2021 price increase** on Pink Morsel sales using an interactive data visualization dashboard built with Dash.

+The goal is to transform raw transactional data into meaningful insights and answer a real business question:
+> Were sales higher before or after the price increase?

 ---